 You should also remove all filters as well as old coffee grounds.
-That are stuck on its surface to avoid residue buildup which can clog pipes if left unattended!
+That is stuck on its surface to avoid residue buildup which can clog pipes if left unattended!

 Step 2: Cleaning basket

-For a fresher tasting coffee, quickly rinse out the basket to make sure there’s no residual grounds.
+For a fresher tasting coffee, quickly rinse out the basket to make sure there are no residual grounds.
 If you find any embedded in the mesh walls of your metal brewing device.

-Wash them off with soap and water before returning it back into its rightful place inside of your machine for another round!
+Wash them off with soap and water before returning them back into their rightful place inside of your machine for another round!

 Step 3: Make Vinegar Mixer

 It’s important to use the right amount of vinegar for your coffee maker.
 Some machines require a 1:2 ratio while others suggest less.

 So make sure you know what kind of yours is before adding it in.
 If there isn’t any information on your machine about how much the manufacturer recommends.

 Try using only half as much if theirs calls for more than 2 parts water and one part vinegar or going by these guidelines instead.
 Most machines call for 3/4 cup white distilled vinegar per gallon (128 ounces) of cold tap water – but not all!